JasperHuangUCSD/cse-15l-lab-report/lab1.md

 ```

 __Why this output?__
-> The java command is used to compile and run .java files or run .class files.
+> The java command is used to run .class files.
 Since we specify a directory and there is no main class named "messages" inside "lecture1/", an error is displayed to tell the user that there is no class found named "messages".

 __Error?
 If so, why it's an error__
 > Yes, there is an error caused by ClassNotFoundException as there is no single messages.class file inside the current directory.